iptv-org/iptv/README.md

 then just press the 'Open' button

+### Android

+To watch IPTV on your Android device you can use any player with support M3U-playlists and this playlist: [https://raw.githubusercontent.com/freearhey/iptv/master/index.all.m3u](https://raw.githubusercontent.com/freearhey/iptv/master/index.all.m3u).
+Or select a playlist for a specific country from the list below.

 ### Plex App

 In order to watch IPTV through Plex App, you can use the [Cigaras/IPTV.bundle](https://github.com/Cigaras/IPTV.bundle) plugin.